Are school backpacks too heavy for children?

 School pupils taking GCSE’s may be expected to carry around textbooks from six or more subjects as well as their own notes, coat, lunch and water bottle.
 This is when they are undertaking significant growth and bone development.

 In this digital age why are we continuing to use heavy textbooks and why are we continuing to photocopy huge numbers of worksheets?

-Schools that have adopted digital textbooks have benefited from removing the need for heavy paper textbooks altogether – significantly lightening their load.
-In addition, the schools have found that they can reduce and sometimes stop copying work sheets; instead they distribute and access them electronically saving on weight as well as on printing and copying costs (toner, paper, maintenance).
+Schools that have adopted online textbooks have benefited from removing the need for heavy paper textbooks altogether – significantly lightening their load.
+In addition, the schools have found that they can reduce and sometimes stop copying worksheets; instead, they distribute and access them electronically saving on weight as well as on printing and copying costs (toner, paper, maintenance).